“This has been an amazing journey to bring truths to light. To bravely state fact, to move through and past pain toward healing.”

 We see a future where Maine and Wabanaki people join together, acknowledging truth, promoting healing and creating change.

-REACH (Reconciliation-Engagement-Advocacy-Change-Healing) began as a collaboration of state and tribal child welfare workers who knew from their work together that children, families, and communities need truth, healing and change.
+REACH (Restoration-Engagement-Advocacy-Change-Healing) began as a collaboration of state and tribal child welfare workers who knew from their work together that children, families, and communities need truth, healing and change.

 REACH initiated the Maine Wabanaki State Child Welfare Truth and Reconciliation Commission and supported the Commission as it worked in Wabanaki and Maine communities.
 You can read the Commission’s findings and recommendations, which inform and guide REACH’s work and vision for the future.